nicohuttmann/HT-PELSA/Code_to_reproduce_the_figures/README.md

 This repository contains the code used for the data analysis of the manuscript "High-throughput peptide-centric local stability assay extends protein-ligand identification to membrane proteins, tissues, and bacteria".
 Required packages are listed in "packages.R".

+**Please kindly note that the Fig.S here correspond to the Extended Data Figs in the manuscript.**

 ## 1\_Benchmarking\_Fig.1B and S1